Note: this is the English translation of the obituary I wrote for my grandfather in Croatian in October 2021. You can read the original here.

 After the war, he was sent to the gymnasium in Krapina, and in 1947 he participated in the youth work action (radna akcija) to build the Šamac – Sarajevo railway.
 He was always happy to talk about youth work actions, and they were important to him for two reasons: firstly, after a poor childhood and a devastating war, Joža actively participated in the reconstruction and industrialization of a country that was, by his description, “a backwards and illiterate society”.
 That experience stayed with him forever.
 Secondly, the work actions showed that Joža was more talented, and probably more interested in writing than using a shovel, so he got his first journalistic assignments by writing “propaganda materials” during work actions.
 In the following years he continued to write for youth newspapers, and from 1954-56. he was the editor of Moslavački list.
 He spoke about that period in an interview for Moslavački list no. 1453 in June 2007, which was published in memory of him on the website of the City of Kutina.

-My grandfather continued his education at the School of Applied Arts in Zagreb, and he remained close to his alma mater, on the one hand through close friendships with artists such as Miroslav Šutej, as he would say – “Schulkollege”, and on the other hand through extremely pronounced artistic sentiment which he combined with clear journalistic expression.
+My grandfather continued his education at the School of Applied Arts in Zagreb, and he remained close to his alma mater, on the one hand through close friendships with artists such as Miroslav Šutej, whom he would refer to as a “Schulkollega”, and on the other hand through an extremely pronounced artistic sentiment which he combined with clear journalistic expression.
 That was the last time he moved, this time to Zagreb, with which he had a complicated but very special relationship.

 In 1960 he graduated from the Higher Pedagogical School in Zagreb and began his career at Television Zagreb, where he remained until his forced retirement in 1991.
 At that time Joža met and married Slobodanka Trbojević, a young chemist and later a full professor at the Faculty of Economics in Zagreb.
 In 1963, Joža became the editor of the School Television, and in 1964 their daughter Ira, my mother, was born.